sallar/stringz/README.md

 # Limit String Length [![Build Status](https://travis-ci.org/sallar/limit-string-length.svg?branch=master)](https://travis-ci.org/sallar/limit-string-length) [![codecov](https://codecov.io/gh/sallar/limit-string-length/branch/master/graph/badge.svg)](https://codecov.io/gh/sallar/limit-string-length)

-This small library limits a string to a specified width:
+This small zero-dependency node.js module limits a string to a specified width:

 - Truncates the string if the length is more than the limit
 - Pads the string using custom characters if the length is less than the limit, on the right or left